🔤 What is a token?

 - Code is generally token-efficient (short keywords)

-- Special characters and emojis can cost multiple tokens each
+- Special characters and emojis can cost several tokens each

 Each model family uses its own tokenizer: